 -

-Akrokorinthos - Acrocorinth, or “Upper Corinth,” is the acropolis of ancient Corinth, a monolithic rock overlooking the ancient city.
+Akrokorinthos - Acrocorinth, “Upper Corinth,” is the acropolis of ancient Corinth, a monolithic rock overlooking the ancient city of Corinth, Greece.

 Christianity reached Kenchreai early in its history.
 According to Acts 18:18, the Apostle Paul stopped at Kenchreai during his second missionary journey, where he had his hair cut to fulfill a vow, likely a Nazirite vow.
-Paul also mentions the place and a woman named Phoebe in his letter to the Romans.
+Paul mentions the place and a woman named Phoebe in the local assembly in his epistle to the Romans.

 “And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria, and with him Priscilla and Aquila; having shorn his head in Cenchrea: for he had a vow.”